 Attorney Mike McLachlan has handled personal injury cases for more than 24 years in California, and the legal team at McLachlan Law, APC, follows his client-focused approach to legal representation.
 We know that motorcyclists harmed by the actions of negligent drivers often face scrutiny when it comes to the personal injury claims they file.
 However, we also understand that motorcyclists have the same rights and responsibilities as all other motor vehicles on the road.
 If you were riding your motorcycle and another driver failed to uphold their duty of care to drive safely and caused an accident with you, a personal injury lawsuit can allow you to hold them accountable for the damages they caused.

-Our firm will thoroughly investigate every aspect of your claim, review all available evidence, and help you gather the evidence and documentation necessary for proving the full extent of your damages.
+Our firm will thoroughly investigate every aspect of your claim, review all available evidence — such as negligent drivers and dangerous roads — and help you gather the evidence and documentation necessary for proving the full extent of your damages.
 We have handled a wide range of personal injury claims in Redondo Beach.
 Our team can help you maximize your recovery after a motorcycle accident, whether you were the motorcyclist, a passenger, or the driver of another vehicle.

 Common Injuries from Motorcycle Accidents

 One of the most dangerous aspects of motorcycles is the fact that they offer virtually no protection to riders and passengers.
 Unlike enclosed passenger vehicles, motorcycles do not have doors or roofs that protect riders from external forces.
 They also do not have seatbelts or any other safety devices typically found on passenger vehicles.
 When a motorcycle and a larger passenger vehicle or commercial vehicle have an accident, it is almost always the motorcyclist who will suffer the worst injuries.